• Skip to primary navigation

 8

 If you are entirely new to Peloton, let us say that the Peloton training platform is, in fact, one of the best.
 It’s very engaging, and I partake in its content multiple times per week.
-I’ve tried a lot of other training platforms, and while they all have their strengths, there’s just something so addicting about Peloton.
+I’ve tried a lot of other training platforms, and while they all have their strengths, there’s just something so addictive about Peloton.

-As for the Bike+ itself, it has the best cycling features and integrates with Peloton better than any other exercise bike.
+As for the Bike+ itself, it has the top cycling features and integrates with Peloton better than any other exercise bike.
 Yet, when I think about what I lose by opting for the original Bike instead or a non-Peloton exercise bike that supports Peloton content, I’m not sure the Bike+ is worth the price.

 What We Like